What is Service Level Management (SLM)?

 That’s where SLM comes in.

-SLM To The Rescue
+Service Level Management To The Rescue

 Service Level Management (SLM) can help the challenge by optimizing delivery of IT services to business.
 A mature IT Service Management (ITSM) process, SLM provides benefits from both a technical and business standpoint.